JannieI/canvas-workstation-V3/src/app/roadmap.md

     Widgets:
     -------
+    - Bug with IE: 'IE supports only grid-row-end with span.
+You should add grid: false option to Autoprefixer and use some JS grid polyfill for full spec support' - looks like no solution at the moment
+    - can switch DS for a W, provided used fields are the same (name and type): is this REALLY necessary and useful as it looks complicated and not important
     - Decide to get a W from another D - only show those where the user has access to the DS
     - Decide if check/tick is shown on related Sl when a W is clicked.
 The treeview is good enough methinks
     - consider colour in HEX code